BlackRiverCoder/Kryal_cube_mk1.2-ABL/README.md

  - 2.) **Enabling/configuring settings:**
     - Enable settings removing // before **#define**
       - **Configuration.h**
         - !!
-Set dimensions where the nozzle is safely on the bed and bed sizes, these settings can be found [here]() !!
+Set dimensions where the nozzle is safely on the bed and bed sizes !!
         - EEPROM settings:
           ```
           #define EEPROM_SETTINGS